CyberMiles/tim-research/scatter_integration/scatter_integration.md

 ```
 ## Transfer of funds
 The above code (minus the transferFunds function) connects to Scatter and makes the scatter object available.

+Once the page has loaded, clicking on the "Transfer Funds" button will execute the transfer of funds (on the Travis Tesnet via Scatter).

+## Issues to be resolved
-There are two issues which prevent the transfering of the funds (as shown in the transferFunds function).
+At present, there are two issues which prevent the transfering of the funds (as shown in the transferFunds function).
 These are as follows.

 ### CORS & same-origin policy issue
 Running the transferFunds function returns the following error, in relation to security restrictions of cross origin resource sharig (CORS).